 Schedule a Free Consultation With Our Law Firm

 The legal system is not straightforward and is often difficult to handle without trusted legal guidance.
-At Long & Long Attorneys at Law, we have years of experience handling personal injury claims and can fight on your behalf.
+At The Long Brothers, we have years of experience handling personal injury claims and can fight on your behalf.
 Additionally, we are familiar with the legal system and know what it takes to stand up to insurance companies.

 While every personal injury case is different, we treat each client with the same respect and compassion.
 We will answer any questions or concerns you may have regarding your case.
 With our team, you don’t have to handle the legal system alone.

-Long & Long Attorneys at Law have an office in Orange Beach to serve residents who experienced an injury due to the careless actions of another person.
+The Long Brothers have an office in Orange Beach to serve residents who experienced an injury due to the careless actions of another person.
 We are located at 27075 Marina Road, in Orange Beach, Alabama.

-Don’t wait long, call Long & Long Attorneys at Law today at (251) 432-4878, to schedule a free consultation.
+Don’t wait long, call The Long Brothers today at (251) 432-4878, to schedule a free consultation.
 Office visits are available by appointment.
 Call us today to learn more about your legal options.

 Driving Directions To Long & Long, Orange Beach